syntaxandsips/Syntax-blogs/docs/comprehensive-code-review-template.md

 - Detailed implementation guidance
 - Traceability from issue to resolution

-__
-you have unlimited time and resource gothrough eachand every files back and frth to check the logic an dgaps nad dependecy and all.
+_You have unlimited time and resources—go through each and every file repeatedly to check the logic, gaps, dependencies, and all related concerns._